cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: conform with others or with accepted behavior.
 |
 | circumvent [绕行]
-| Definition: find a way around (an obstacle)
+| Definition: find a way around (an obstacle).
 | Usage: They found a way of circumventing the law. [钻空子]
-| Definition: to go on travel around something that is blocking your way; detour
+| Definition: to go on travel around something that is blocking your way; detour.
 |
 | obfuscate
 | obfuscation [搪塞]